 Dr Stuart Galloway

-Head of Sport; whose research focuses regulation of fluid balance and on the impact of nutritional and exercise stimuli on carbohydrate and fat metabolism in human skeletal muscle.
+Research focuses on regulation of fluid balance and on the impact of nutritional and exercise stimuli on carbohydrate and fat metabolism in human skeletal muscle.

 Dr Naomi Brooks